- Estate Planning

 - Prenuptial and Postnuptial Agreements

-Glazier has been an active member of the Oakland County Bar Association (OCBA) since 1987, where she has served on the Family Law Court and Probate committees.
-She will serve as chair of the OCBA Probate Comitttee for 2015-2016, and has in the past served as vice chair of that committee, as well as the vice chair and chairperson of the OCBA’s Family Court Committee, subcommittee chair and representative for the Family Court Division for the bench/bar retreats, liaison to the Legislative Committee, and as a member of the OCBA’s nominating committee and its Public Advisory Committee on Judicial Candidates.
+Glazier has been an active member of the Oakland County Bar Association (OCBA) since 1987, where she has served on the Family Law Court, Probate and Legislative committees.
+She recently served as chair of the OCBA Probate-Committee during 2015-2016, with that committee earning the OCBA’s 2016 “committee of the Year” under her leadership.
+In addition, she has served as vice chair of the Probate Committee, vice chair and chairperson of the OCBA’s Family Court Committee, subcommittee chair and representative for the Family Court Division for the bench/bar retreats, liaison to the Legislative Committee, and as a member of the OCBA’s nominating committee and its Public Advisory Committee on Judicial Candidates.

-Glazier has been a representative to the Second Invitational Michigan Bench/Bar Conference, and sat on the State of Michigan Second Bench/Bar Conference Committee for the Third Invitational Conference.
-She is also a fellow of the Adams Pratt-Oakland County Bar Foundation, where she has served on its projects committee.
+Glazier was representative to the Second Invitational Michigan Bench/Bar Conference, and sat on the State of Michigan Second Bench/Bar Conference Committee for the Third Invitational Conference.
+She is also a fellow of the Adams Pratt-Oakland County Bar Foundation, where she previously served on its projects committee.

-Glazier has taught Valuation for Federal, Estate and Gift Tax Purposes in the Masters of Tax program at Walsh College.
-Additionally, she has presented on the issue of undue influence to Bloomberg BNA Estate and Gift Tax Advisory Board, the ABA, Institute for Continuing Legal Education (ICLE) and the OCBA.
 She has also presented on issues relating to valuation and tax, and separated versus marital property for ICLE, National Business Institute, and the OCBA.
-She has presented on issues relating to valuation as well as on the intersection of probate and family law for the Family Law Section of Michigan’s State Bar.
+She has presented on issues relating to valuation as well as on the intersection of probate and family law for the Family Law Section of Michigan’s State Bar and the OCBA

 Glazier is a Phi Beta Kappa.
 She was the recipient of the OCBA’s Distinguished Service Award in 2003 and has received Certificates of Appreciation from the Oakland County Circuit Court in 1997 and 1999 and from the Family Law Section of the State Bar of Michigan in 2005 and 2014.
 She has been designated an AV Rated Preeminent attorney by Martindale-Hubbell and was named a “Top Lawyer for 2010 by DBusiness in the areas of family law, probate and estate planning.

 Glazier, a resident of West Bloomfield, is also active in her community.
-She has served on the local Jewish National Fund board, and is currently on the Detroit board of the Jewish Theological Seminary and Congregation Beth Ahm.
+She has served on the local Jewish National Fund board and on, the Detroit board of the Jewish Theological Seminary.
+She is currently on Congregation Beth Ahm’s board of trustees.